scriptex/localga/README.md

 localga --id UA-XXXXXXXX-Y --folder ./your/js/folder
 ```

-The `localga` module will generate a two new script files called `google-analytics-local.js` and `analytics.js` placed in the folder you provided.
+The `localga` module will generate two new script files called `google-analytics-local.js` and `analytics.js` placed in the folder you provided.

 If no `--folder` is specified, the files will be placed in the root of your project.